annejohnson/annejohnson.github.io/source/_posts/2014-12-02-getting-started-with-landscape-painting.markdown

 layout: post
 title: "Getting Started With Landscape Painting"
 date: 2014-12-02 21:27:08
-categories: art painting landscape
+tags: art painting landscape
 ---
 Painting a tiny landscape the other week was really fun, so I decided to do more landscape painting.

 I went shopping on Black Friday and bought detail brushes - including script liners, tiny rounds, fan brushes, and even a deerfoot stippler!
 I also bought a book called <a href="http://www.amazon.com/Paint-Landscapes-Acrylic-Lee-Hammond/dp/1600613098" target="_blank">Paint Landscapes in Acrylic</a> by Lee Hammond.

 I was drawn to this book because the author doesn't use reference photos in it.
 This keeps the focus on mastering broader landscape techniques.
 He also divides paintings up into 3 stages: the underpainting stage, the 'awkward' stage, and the finished stage.
 He demonstrates how to move a painting out of the awkward stage and into a beautiful finished stage.

 I've been working through some example projects in the book.
 There are 16 total, and they gradually increase in complexity.
 Below are my paintings from the first 3 projects.